-In 2014, I set a goal of visiting every eating/drinking establishment in my neighborhood of Fremont, Seattle.
+My goal in 2017 is to visit every eating/drinking establishment in my neighborhood of Fremont, Seattle, updating my 2014 reviews.
 Here are my reviews for the Thai restaurants I visited.
 See more reviews.

 **** One of my faves!